Best Compact Travel Jogging Stroller Of 2018 & Buying Guide

 Cons

 If you need a jogger that can double as your main stroller, you might find the lack of storage and cup holders on this one annoying—but for those who plan on using their jogger exclusively for exercise (and a standard stroller elsewhere), this might be perfect.
-The lower price doesn’t compromise too much quality and convenience, although that, in the end, is up to the consumer to decide.
+Lower price doesn’t compromise too much quality and convenience, although that, in the end, is up to the consumer to decide.

 The Jeep brand is known for rugged and durable vehicles meant to withstand just about anything, but can the same be said for their baby gear?